ThomasSiegmund/D3TableFilter/README.md

 * Row selection.
 Single cell selection (radiobutton like) or multiple row selection using the ctrl key is possible.
 Selection can also be set or reset by the server.

 * Editing.
 The tableFilter widget can provide simple table editing features.
 Via a custom shiny input element each editing event in the table gets sent to the shiny app.
 After server side validation feedback can be given to the user within the widget.
 Logical columns can be presented as radio boxes or as checkbox input elements.
 It should be noted though that Max provides an extension [ezEditTable](http://codecanyon.net/item/-ezedittable-enhance-html-tables/2425123) which gives more extensive editing capabilities.
-Since ezEditTable is not free software it is out of the scope of the tableFilter R library.
+Since ezEditTable is not free software it is out of the scope of *D3TableFilter*.

 * Coloring.
 Similar to conditional formatting in spreadsheet applications text and cell background can be colorized based on cell values.
 The [D3.js](http://d3js.org/) visualization library is used to generate smooth colour scales.
 This allows for a broad range of available scales.
     + linear